alelodato/The-Football-Academy-Analytics/README.md

 The deployed project live link is [HERE](https://corri-construction-8c4725a33281.herokuapp.com/) - ***Use Ctrl (Cmd) and click to open in a new window.***

 ## Bugs

-After importing the type element so that text can be typed out a line at a time the codes for Fore.WHITE or bold kept showing up e.g. '\033[1m' for bold was typed out.
-To fix this I had to remove - colorama.init(autoreset=True) - which  meant I had to go through each line of code to ensure if one line was red, all subsequent lines didn't turn red.

 ## Credits